 Queen Elizabeth II

-Queen Elizabeth II is the first daughter of the late King George VI and the late Queen Elizabeth and was born during the reign of King George V, her paternal grandfather.
+Queen Elizabeth II, the first daughter of the late King George VI and the late Queen Elizabeth, was born during the reign of King George V, her paternal grandfather.
 Her only sibling, the late Princess Margaret, was born four years later.

 After the death of her father, Elizabeth II became Queen of the United Kingdom and the Commonwealth, coronated in 1953.
-With her reign of more than six decades, she holds multiple records: She’s the longest-lived and longest-reining British monarch and the longest-reigning living monarch.
+With her reign of more than seven decades, she held multiple records.
+She was the longest-lived and longest-reigning British monarch and the longest-reigning living monarch.

-As of December 2019, Elizabeth II has eight grandchildren — including Princes William and Harry, the children of Charles and the late Princess Diana — and eight great-grandchildren, including William’s three children with Duchess Kate and Harry’s son with Duchess Meghan.
+Elizabeth II had eight grandchildren — including Princes William and Harry, the children of Charles and the late Princess Diana — and 12 great-grandchildren, including William’s three children with Duchess Kate and Harry’s son and daughter with Meghan Markle.

-On screen, she has been portrayed by Helen Mirren in The Queen, Claire Foy and Olivia Colman in The Crown and Freya Wilson in The King’s Speech.
+On screen, she was portrayed by Helen Mirren in The Queen, Claire Foy, Olivia Colman and Imelda Staunton in The Crown and Freya Wilson in The King’s Speech.